zhulik/aiosyncthing/README.md

 Provides access to the [Database Endpoints](https://docs.syncthing.net/dev/rest.html#database-endpoints)

 #### [status](https://docs.syncthing.net/rest/db-status-get.html)
-Returns a dict with the folder status or raises `syncthing.exceptions.SyncthingError`
+Returns a dict with the folder status or raises `syncthing.exceptions.SyncthingError`.
+If the folder id is unknown to the server, `syncthing.exceptions.UnknownFolder` will be raised.

 ```python
 await client.database.status(folder_id) # eg: 'GXWxf-3zgnU'